-Pharmaceutical/medical technology and biotechnology companies in New Jersey generate substantial economic impact through capital spending, research and development expenditures, and other operating expenditures.
-This spending generates direct and indirect economic impacts for New Jersey in the form of employment, income, gross domestic product, and state and local tax revenues.
+Planned expenditures on school construction will generate direct and indirect economic impacts for New Jersey in the form of employment, income, gross domestic product, and state and local tax revenues.

-These impacts were estimated using the state-of-the-art R/ECONTM Input-Output Model at the Center for Urban Policy Research at the Bloustein School of Planning and Public Policy based on data provided by BioNJ and the HealthCare Institute of New Jersey.
+These impacts were estimated using the state-of-the-art R/ECONTM Input-Output Model at the Center for Urban Policy Research at the Bloustein School of Planning and Public Policy.
 The R/ECONTM model estimates both the direct economic effects of the initial expenditures (in terms of jobs and income) and the indirect (or multiplier) effects (in additional jobs and income) of the subsequent economic activity that occurs following the initial expenditures.
 The model also estimates the tax revenues generated by the combined direct and indirect new economic activity caused by the initial spending.